Search for State Worker Salaries

 On names that show up in the database twice: Some state workers performed two jobs during 2012.
 For instance, a full-time lieutenant working for the Department of Corrections may work several part-time shifts as a sergeant.
 He would be listed twice here, and to see his total salary, you would add up both figures shown.
 This phenomenon is especially common in the California State University system.
 Outside the CSU system, well over 99 percent of workers only show up in this data once.

-UC salaries only include those earning a total of more than $20,000 in 2011.
-Also, the UC system blanked out the names of several thousand student assistants in their latest data release, most of them earning a relatively small amount.
+The UC system blanked out the names of several thousand student assistants in their latest data release, most of them earning a relatively small amount.

 On comparing past year salaries: The Bee determined past pay by matching the first name, last name, middle initial and department of employees with the same criteria from past years.
 Also, a state worker who wasn't hired until recently won't have any salary history.
 State workers hired in the middle of a previous year may appear to have a large jump in pay during the subsequent year -- that's because this database logs the actual amount paid to each worker during the entire year.
 Likewise, workers who left state service during the middle of 2012 may appear to have a dip in pay -- or even a big jump if they cashed out lots of vacation time.